sylabs/singularity-userdocs/singularity_and_docker.rst

    ``--authfile <path>`` flag to the ``build`` command.
 Note, however, that this will store the relevant credentials unencrypted in the specified file, so appropriate care must be taken concerning the location, ownership, and permissions of this file.
-See the :ref:`documentation of the --authfile flag
+See the :ref:`documentation of the authfile flag
    <sec:authfile>` for more information.

 If you are running the build under your account via the ``--fakeroot``